 In general, we assume that safety distances are maintained and that mouth and nose protection is worn where keeping a distance is difficult.
 In addition there are further measures such as additional personnel or "gondola butlers" at the entrance and exit areas of the lifts, personnel guidance systems and regular surface disinfection.

-Until 28 February 2021 the following protective measures will apply in Austria
+Currently the following protective measures will apply in Austria

 Ski lifts & cable cars